 Hilltop Montessori School is an independent, secular, non-profit school offering the highest quality of private education based on the principles of Montessori philosophy.
 Hilltop’s school community is strongly multi-cultural and comes from a variety of socioeconomic backgrounds living in Jefferson, Shelby and St. Clair counties.
-Our student body is composed of children from 18 months through eighth grade.
-The environment promotes a child’s discovery, learning, teaching and growth and encourages independence and a love of learning, as well as intrinsic motivation to excel academically.
-Hilltop Montessori’s curriculum fosters within each child a positive attitude toward learning, a respect toward self and others and an understanding of one’s responsibility to the world.
+The student body is composed of children from 18 months through eighth grade.
+The environment promotes a child’s discovery, learning, teaching, and growth and encourages independence and a love of learning, as well as intrinsic motivation to excel academically.
+Hilltop Montessori’s curriculum fosters within each child a positive attitude toward learning, respect toward self and others, and an understanding of one’s responsibility to the world.
 The curriculum is geared to each child’s unique abilities and needs, allowing each child to be empowered at his or her own level of aptitude and achievement.